-Many companies (and especially in the oil and gas industry) support the notion of so called “Hazard Hunts”.
+Many organizations (such as those within the oil and gas industry) support the notion of so called “Hazard Hunts”.
 The brief is nearly always the same….”identify as many hazards as possible in a given amount of time and then decide what needs to be done to eliminate or mitigate them” Sounds so simple and yet time and time again it invariably misses the mark.
 Why?
 Well, sadly this is often a classic case of doing without thinking.
 In the case of an industry like oil and gas, the principal objective is to drill into, extract from and then produce (in preferably the largest quantities possible) pressurized, highly flammable liquids and gases.
-In other words, the oil and gas industry is in the business of looking for and producing something that is itself hazardous.
+In other words, the oil and gas industry is in the business of looking for and producing something that is in itself hazardous.
 So the whole concept of eliminating hazards from the worksite seems a little flawed when facilities are purposely either drilling into or actually producing them.
 The same holds true for the mining industry.
 So in effect, not hazard elimination, but hazard generation.
-Furthermore, it’s often the case that the definitions around hazards are simply not that clear.
+Furthermore, it is often the case that the definitions around hazards are simply not that clear.
 Hazards are actually situation and context dependent, meaning where you are, what you’re doing and what you’re trying to prevent, changes how hazards are actively managed.
 For example, the hazards associated with a construction worker performing a welding job on a new pipe being laid in a remote location such as a desert, are very different from the hazards for the exact same type of job being performed on an offshore platform where the pipe may previously have contained flammable pressurized liquids.
 Pegasus uses the principle that hazards are always energy sources and that it’s the interaction with people in the form of an unsafe action(s) and condition(s) that triggers a hazardous event - which in turn may or may not lead to actual, undesired consequences.
-Under this definition, hazards (in many cases) simply cannot be eliminated or at least, managed directly.
+Under this definition, hazards (in many cases) simply cannot be eliminated or managed directly.
 Often, the only route open is to manage people’s interactions with hazards.
-For example, a drilling rig will always have the hazard of height or potential energy given it employs a derrick.
+For example, a drilling rig will always have the hazard of height or potential energy given it requires a derrick or tower.
 Eliminating the hazard in this case means removing the derrick altogether.
 Since this is unlikely to happen, then hazard management can only focus on managing the interaction with this energy source, whether it’s in the form of people, tools or equipment being at height.

 a.
 Applying Stop Work Authority (SWA): The Worksite vs. The Boardroom

 Many companies exhort the merits of a Stop Work Authority (SWA) program.
 The idea being that for many workers, it represents one of the last lines of defense.
 In other words, rather than continuing with something that doesn’t seem right, confusing or just plain unsafe, workers should exercise their so called Stop Work Authority.
 However, despite company’s effort to promote the principle, its actual effectiveness is inexplicably linked to the willingness of the supervisor to view such a program positively.
-For example, if a supervisor is simply under pressure to get the job done, then having an employee wanting to shut the job down for a period of time is unlikely to be met very favorably.
+For example, if a supervisor is simply under pressure to get the job done, then having an employee wanting to shut the job down for an extended period of time is unlikely to be met very favorably.
 Consequently the effectiveness of the Stop Work Authority program is a product of the overall operating culture of the organization.
 So if the culture is not supportive, then evoking stop work authority is probably going to take an unrealistic amount of courage from the employee.
-Worse still, senior management - who own the operating culture - and while keen to promote the program, often see it as something that starts and ends at the worksite.
+Worse still, senior management who own and shape the operating culture - and while keen to promote the program - often see it as something that starts and ends at the worksite.
 Not so.
-When it comes to management activities such as reviewing budgets, leaders will naturally try to find ways and means of reducing their operating expense.
-However, sometimes such actions undermine the overall effectiveness of the HSE Management System and its supporting culture, so it’s imperative when faced with such situations, “push back” is always forthcoming.
+When it comes to management activities such as reviewing budgets, allocating resources etc. leaders will naturally try to find ways and means of reducing their operating expense.
+However, sometimes such actions undermine the overall effectiveness of the organization's systems of work and its operating culture, so it’s imperative when faced with such situations, “push back” is always forthcoming.
 Or in other words, for senior management to also exercise Stop Work Authority, since proceeding without further discussion could result in serious negative consequences.
-Unfortunately though and especially in organization that have very strong top down leadership, this rarely happens.
+Unfortunately though and especially in organizations that have very strong top-down leadership, this rarely happens.
 So for Stop Work Authority to be effective at the worksite, there's perhaps a direct correlation to how well it is practiced in the boardroom.